ahmedkrmn/Feedback-Loop/README.md

 ## What's next

 1. Improving styling and the overall front-end.
+2. Implementing data caching with Redis.
-2. Adding more surveying options.
+3. Adding more surveying options.
 Currently the app only supports sending out surveys with "Yes" / "No" answers.
-3. Enhancing the dashboard by adding charts and helpful analytics.
+4. Enhancing the dashboard by adding charts and helpful analytics.